ethereum-optimism/.github/CONTRIBUTING.md

 We aim to provide a meaningful response to all PRs and issues from external contributors within 2 business days.

+We recommend using the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) format on commit messages.

 ## Steps for PR Reviewers

+### For all PRs

+Reviewers should submit their review with either `Approve` or `Request changes` options (not `Comment`).

+If the reviewer selects `Request changes`, they should clearly indicate which changes they require in order to approve.

+If the reviewer selects `Approves`, they should either:
+1. immediately merge it, or
+2. indicate what further review they deem necessary (and from whom).

-We distinguish between two classes of PR, those which modify production code (ie. smart contracts, go-ethereum), and those which do not (ie. dev tooling, test scripts, comments).
+We further distinguish between two classes of PR those which modify production code (ie. smart contracts, go-ethereum), and those which do not (ie. dev tooling, test scripts, comments).

-In either case, once a code owner has reviewed and approved a PR, they should either:
-1. merge it, or
-1. indicate what further review they deem necessary (and from whom).

-The intent here is to reduce the number of "approved" PRs which are not merged.

-### PRs which modify production code
+### For PRs which modify production code

 The reviewer's job is to check that the PR:

-1. Conforms to the specification (WIP, not yet public), or has an issue describing the additional functionality which a code owner has approved.
+1. Conforms to the specification (WIP, soon to be published here), or has an issue describing the additional functionality which a code owner has approved.
-1. Is appropriately tested.
+2. Is appropriately tested.
-1. Does not introduce security issues.
+3. Does not introduce security issues.

 #### Merge Criteria